You are here

 A recent example of this closed-loop system can be found in the Idea Garden, which combines ornamental and edible plantings, and supports both a local food bank and the Gardens’ on-site fine-dining restaurant, 1906.
 Guests walk along paths in the Idea Garden mulched with recycled trees while admiring produce that will likely make it onto tomorrow’s menu.
 Kitchen and garden waste are collected, composted on-site, quality-tested, and returned to the soil—the beauty of yesterday feeding the gardens of tomorrow.
 The cycle comes full circle in Longwood’s Garden Shop, where guests can purchase certified compost to enrich their own gardens.

 The Morton Arboretum (Illinois) utilizes its 1,700 acres of collections, gardens, and natural areas as a living laboratory to educate the public and to conduct conservation research.
 The Arboretum offers a wide variety of courses that support a sustainable lifestyle on topics such as backyard composting, food forest design, seed saving, growing prairie gardens, and beekeeping.
 Visitors are able to experience the benefits of these practices by exploring the Arboretum’s 750 acres of forest, 100 acres of tallgrass prairie, edible gardens, and beehives.
-All landscape waste is converted to compost on site, and fallen trees are used to build furniture, mulched, or sold to artisans at an annual “slab sale”.
+All landscape waste is converted to compost on site, and fallen trees are used to build furniture, mulched, or sold to artisans at an annual “Wood Slab Sale”.

 Gardens and arboreta have diverse opportunities to educate the public about sustainability, each in their own unique way.
 In our experience, the key ingredient for success is a commitment to bringing “behind the scenes” activities into the foreground and utilizing them as authentic learning tools.
 These activities might include composting operations, research programs, irrigation systems, or the inner workings of an energy efficient building.
 When we lead by example, we make the most of our opportunities to inspire lasting change beyond our gates.